exthazor/atlys_tasks/walkthrough.md

     Purpose: Contains essential utilities and middleware that are used across the application.
     Contents:
-    `fastifyPlugin.ts`: A plugin that uses AsyncLocalStorage to manage request tracing and context propagation across asynchronous operations in Fastify applications.
+    `fastifyPlugin.ts`: A plugin that uses AsyncLocalStorage to manage request tracing.
-    `withSchema.ts`: A utility for integrating TypeBox schema validation with Fastify routes, enhancing API reliability by enforcing data structure conformance.
+    `withSchema.ts`: A utility for integrating TypeBox schema validation with Fastify routes.

 3. /loaders:

     Purpose: Responsible for the initialization and configuration of core components and external services.
     Contents:
     `index.ts`: Manages the sequential initialization of external services like the Prisma client, with retry logic for robust startup.
-    `prisma.ts`: Initializes the PrismaClient with detailed query logging, enhancing debugging and performance monitoring by logging each database query's details.
+    `prisma.ts`: Initializes the PrismaClient with detailed query logging.

 4. /services: